zakilive/iot-cloud-riot/README.md

 In some cases check with Wireshark network tool for finding if the each network nodes can be reached properly to other node or can be ping with google.com ipv6 address

 **Possible Fix:**
-- Always run border router first then start sensor node,
+- Always run border router first then start sensor node
 - Ping can be happen only from sensor node, border router cannot ping to global ip
 - If using from virtual machine, and ethernet connection is lost frequently then need to disconnect and connect again the internet connection, sometimes also need VM restart